josealf/stunnel-win32/README.md

 <b>Which Operating System does it work on?</b>

 Version 5.72 with OpenSSL 3.0.14 or later should work on Windows XP/2003 and later.
-This can be useful to help secure services in legacy systems that can be easily upgraded.
+This can be useful to help secure services in legacy systems that cannot be easily upgraded.

 <b>Know Issues:</b>